-The immobilization system is disarmed when the ignition is on or in ACC/ACCESSORY and a valid transmitter is present in the vehicle.
+The immobilization system is disarmed when the vehicle is started or the ignition is in ACC/ACCESSORY and a valid transmitter is present in the vehicle.

 The security light, in the instrument cluster, comes on if there is a problem with arming or disarming the theft-deterrent system.